odoo/odoo/doc/howtos/themes.rst

        website.odoo_website = {};

        website.snippet.options.snippet_testimonial_options = website.snippet.Option.extend({
-           on_focus: function() {
+           onFocus: function() {
                alert("On focus!");
            }
        })
    })();

-As you will notice, we used a method called ``on_focus`` to trigger our function.
+As you will notice, we used a method called ``onFocus`` to trigger our function.
 The Website Builder provides several events you can use to trigger your custom functions.

 ===========================  ==================================
 Event                        Description
 ===========================  ==================================
 ``start``                    Fires when the publisher selects the snippet for the first time in an editing session or when the snippet is drag-dropped into the page
-``on_focus``                 Fires each time the snippet is selected by the user or when the snippet is drag-dropped into the page.
+``onFocus``                 Fires each time the snippet is selected by the user or when the snippet is drag-dropped into the page.
-``on_blur``                  This event occurs when a snippet loses focus.
+``onBlur``                  This event occurs when a snippet loses focus.
-``on_clone``                 Fires just after a snippet is duplicated.
-A new js variable is created ($clone) containing the cloned element.
+``onClone``                 Fires just after a snippet is duplicated.
-``on_remove``                It occurs just before that the snippet is removed.
+``onRemove``                It occurs just before that the snippet is removed.
-``drop_and_build_snippet``   Fires just after that the snippet is drag and dropped into a drop zone.
+``onBuilt``   Fires just after that the snippet is drag and dropped into a drop zone.
 When this event is triggered, the content is already inserted in the page.
-``clean_for_save``           It trigger before the publisher save the page.
+``cleanForSave``           It trigger before the publisher save the page.
 ===========================  ==================================

 Let’s add our new javascript files to the editor assets list.